ibm-cloud-docs/satellite/assign-bare-metal.md

 After RHCOS is booted into memory, the `core@localhost` prompt is available.
 Follow these steps to set up your network connectivity for your bare metal server.

 1. At the `core@localhost` prompt, run `ifconfig` to determine which interface is your public interface.
-Depending on the flavor of the bare-metal, the setup of the wired connections might be different.
+The setup of the wired connections varies by bare-metal hardware model.
 In this set up, the public interfaces were wired connections 3 and 5 and the private interfaces were wired connections 2 and 4.
 You can find this information in the output of the **`ifconfig`** command.
 1. At the `core@localhost` prompt, enter `sudo nmtui`.
 1. Click **Edit a Connection**.
 1. For each wired connection that you want to activate, click **IPv4 Configuration > Manual**.